How to get on a TV game show

 - Are you smarter than a ten year old? – where I was delighted to win £7500 towards my wedding and honeymoon

 - 1 vs 100 – in this National Lottery show, only one person from the hundred contestants gets a chance to play for the cash.
-I was sitting next to a lively transvestite – perhaps unsurprisingly, s/he was the ‘chosen one’!
+The lively contestant next to me was the ‘chosen one’, and had made a superb effort with sequins from head to toe!

 - Divided – the most traumatic of the lot, where like idiots we argued away most of our £100K+ prize fund and I took £2,720 home